ketringjoni/SuPreMo/README.md

     * The perturbation is by default centered in the sequence, if possible, unless the user provides a shifting parameter.
     * These sequences can be inputed into predictive models and the results can be compared between the reference and alternate predictions to evaluate the effect of the perturbation on the predicted outcome.

-2. **get_scores: Get disruption scores using the Akita model**
+2. **get_Akita_scores: Get disruption scores using the Akita model**
     * This module generated disruption scores by comparing contact frequency maps predicted from the reference and alternate sequences.
     * The maps are accompanied by the relative position of the perturbation and the start coordinate that the predicted maps correspond to.
     * The perturbation is by default centered in the map, if possible, unless the user provides a shifting parameter.
-    * get_scores can also optionally output the predicted maps or disruption score tracks along those maps.
+    * get_Akita_scores can also optionally output the predicted maps or disruption score tracks along those maps.